seanfkiely/seanfkiely.github.io/_side_projects/mma_elo_ratings.md

 |     15 | Belal Muhammad        |      1851.51 |     30 | Ciryl Gane        |      1808.23 |
 </div>

 I also sum the ELO ratings of fighters and their opponents to create a list of the top fights of all time in Table 3.
+By Elo rating, the trilogy fight between Daniel Cormier and Stipe Miocic tops the list.
+Cormier is involved in five of the top ten fights on the list with his first fight against Jon Jones coming in at #7 and his 2nd fight against Anothy Johnson at #9.
+Cormier vs Jones 2 does not crack the top 10 as it was ruled a no contest (ommitted from the dataset) after Jones failed a drug test.

 <div = "center">